YellowMinionPlannet/Notes/MicrosoftDaily/Pluralsight_KQL_RobertCain.md

 | where TimeGenerated>=ago(7d)
 | summarize NumberOfEntries=count()
         by bin(TimeGenerated, 1d)
--- bin is used to break into bucket, here we break TimeGenerated into 1 day of period
+-- bin is used to break into bucket, here we break TimeGenerated into 1 day of period, and everything is grouped by these 1 day periods.

 Perf
 | where TimeGenerated>=ago(7d)